somoai/somo/README.md

 ## Contact

-For questions or support, contact: [your-email@somoai.co.ke]
+For questions or support, contact: [vince@somoai.co.ke]